SimonGsponer/extracurricular_coding/pulling_NASDAQ.md

 ### Moral of the story

-* One reason why I really like python is that it allows you to do things very quickly, using ~50 lines of code to download NASDAQ stock price data of the past 5 years empitomises this pretty weel.
+* One reason why I really like python is because it allows you to do things very quickly, using ~50 lines of code to download NASDAQ stock price data of the past 5 years empitomises this pretty weel.
 * While you can get a one-off pull of entire NASDAQ pretty easyily, the true challenge is writing a script that automatically updates your stock data while handling events such as new companies getting listed on NASDAQ or companies being removed from the index.
 Moreover, the code above is not very pythonic in the way it's written, so you would also need to think about how you want to implement everything in an objective-oriented way.
 For this reason, my actual DIY fintech scripts have some additional lines of code ;)